Don’t have time to read? Then give it a listen.

 Concentrate on the process, not the product

 You aim to learn French.
 You work on the process of how you are going to learn French.
 You then imagine speaking French and impressing everyone with it.
-This is your future-self talking.
-But then you go upto the task of learning French, your present-self would hold you back.
+This is your future self-talking.
+But then you go up to the task of learning French, your present self would hold you back.
 It’s a long and hard process.
 There’s like masculine and feminine form for every word.
 Then there are conjugations.
-You feel overwhelmed and call it quit.
+You feel overwhelmed and call it to quit.
 The cycle continues.
 One day you imagine you are proficient in French, the next day you quit.
 And at the end of the day, you regret your choices.

 One way to concentrate on processes is through the Pomodoro technique.
 The technique is about using a timer to break down a large work into small, executable simple tasks.
-Set up the timer and work on your task for twenty five minutes.
-After finishing twenty five minutes, give yourself a ten minutes break.
+Set up the timer and work on your task for twenty-five minutes.
+After finishing twenty-five minutes, give yourself a ten minutes break.
 Then repeat.
-After four such “Pomodoro” sessions (i.e. working for twenty five minutes followed by a ten minutes break and repeating the process four times), take a longer break (Half an hour at least).
-Following Pomodoro technique will help you concentrate on the task.
-You will be thinking about working on the task for twenty five minutes.
+After four such “Pomodoro” sessions (i.e. working for twenty-five minutes followed by a ten minutes break and repeating the process four times), take a longer break (Half an hour at least).
+Following the Pomodoro technique will help you concentrate on the task.
+You will be thinking about working on the task for twenty-five minutes.
 You won’t need to think about ending it within one session.
 You reward yourself with a small break even.
 (You will get to know about the benefits of rewards in a later step) Find out more about Pomodoro here.

 Sometimes, you will like doing your work.
-In that case, you can extend your “Pomodoro session” to more than twenty five minutes.
+In that case, you can extend your “Pomodoro session” to more than twenty-five minutes.
 Sometimes, you will finish the task before the session ends.
-Sometimes, you will not feel like doing.
+Sometimes, you will not feel like doing it.
 You can skip a day or two in such situations.

 Such instances can be really embarrassing.
 You will be passed off as a show-off to your friends.
 You really don’t want that, do you?